6 Incredible Health Benefits Of Corn And Its Nutritional Value

 The anthocyanins and flavonoids present in corn are potent free radical scavengers.
 They eliminate free radicals, improve blood flow, protect pancreatic β-cells, increase insulin secretion and sensitivity, and prevent renal failure (2), (3).

 In addition, the hair or silk of sweet corn may help treat diabetes.
 Suituapui, a blogger, explained how her late father treated his diabetes with sweet corn silk.
 She writes, “It was good for treating diabetes, so he went round collecting all that he could find and dried them in the sun.
 He would boil it to make tea and drink and eventually, he managed to get everything under control (i).”
+This highlights one of the lesser-known sweet corn benefits, especially for those managing diabetes naturally.

 2. Might Aid Weight Loss

-These phytochemicals in corn silk regulate the genes that control fat accumulation, fat cell (adipocytes) differentiation while increasing the rate of lipolysisi XA metabolic process that breaks down fat cells in the body to reduce the volume of fatty tissue and tightens the skin. , and fatty acid metabolism.
+These phytochemicals in corn silk regulate the genes that control fat accumulation, fat cell (adipocytes) differentiation while increasing the rate of lipolysisi A metabolic process that breaks down fat cells in the body to reduce the volume of fatty tissue and tightens the skin. , and fatty acid metabolism.
 This can potentially help you lose weight (4).

 However, many papers have demonstrated the role of corn and its starch in weight gain and obesity (5).